- As low as $271/Night

 - Approximately 507 square feet

-Recently added and modernized!
+Freshly added and refreshed!
 This oceanview condo is located in Caravelle Resort in Myrtle Beach, SC.
 It has two queen beds that sleeps up to 4.
 It has a refrigerator, microwave oven, cooktop, stove, and a private bathroom.
-Savor the heated pools, indoor pools, private ocean balconies, and hot tubs!
+Appreciate the heated pools, indoor pools, private ocean balconies, and hot tubs!
 The 7th-floor pool is closed until further notice, and the indoor pools are closed for remodeling.
 The ground-floor hot tub is now open, and the outdoor pools are heated.

 About the Area